Python-SIP/sip/doc/directives.rst

 :aanno:`GetWrapper` argument annotation is used.

-``use_limited_api`` specifies that the generated code will only use the limited Python API defined in PEP 384.
-It also ensures that the C preprocessor symbol ``Py_LIMITED_API`` is defined before the ``Python.h`` header file is included.
+``use_limited_api`` specifies that the generated code will only use the limited Python API defined in `PEP 384
+<https://www.python.org/dev/peps/pep-0384/>`__.
+It also ensures that the C
+preprocessor symbol ``Py_LIMITED_API`` is defined before the :file:`Python.h` header file is included.
 Python extensions built in this way are independent of the version of Python being used.
-It is ignored for Python v2.

 The optional :directive:`%AutoPyName` sub-directive is used to specify a rule for automatically providing Python names.